Master of Science in Nursing - Primary Care Nurse Practitioner

 - GRE exams are not required.

-The deadline for fall admission is May 1.
+The deadline for fall admission is July 1.

-The deadline for spring admission is October 1.
+The deadline for spring admission is November 1.

-In addition to the Graduate Admission Requirements, there may be a pre-admission telephone interview.
+In addition to the graduate admission requirements, there may be a pre-admission telephone interview.

 Transfer of Credit